What are the admissions criteria for this program? What are the minimum TOEFL, IELTS, GRE, and GPA scores? How competitive is the selection process?

 What about elective courses?

 The Curriculum page lists numerous approved elective courses for which no futher permission is required.
-If you want to tale a graduate-level course that is not listed, you must seek permission of the MSAII Director.
-Permission will normally be given if the course is reasonable related to objecives of the MSAII program.
+If you want to take a graduate-level course that is not listed, you must seek permission of the MSAII Director.
+Permission will normally be given if the course is reasonably related to objecives of the MSAII program.

 Can I take courses in other CMU schools, such as Heinz College and the Tepper School of Business?